 The only facility of its kind in North America, the Environmental Hydraulics Laboratory simulates waves, tides, and strong currents to help researchers develop sustainable coastal management strategies for controlling erosion caused by climate change.

-The lab boasts a large-scale multipurpose wave flume (120 m long, 5 m wide, and 5 m deep) to simulate high-amplitude waves and tsunamis caused by landslides and earthquakes.
+The large-scale multipurpose wave flume (120 m long, 5 m wide, and 5 m deep) can be used to simulate for example high-amplitude waves and tsunamis caused by landslides and earthquakes.

 Located in the Québec Metro High Tech Park, the wave flume is 120 m long, 5 m wide, and 5 m deep.
 It extends 4 m underground and 1 m above ground.
 Waves generated can reach the top of the flume walls and be produced in depths ranging from 2.5 to 3.5 m and wave periods of 3 to 10 seconds.

 In addition to a mobile walkway, a gantry crane, and a series of equipment decks, the wave flume is also equipped with:

 14 National Instrument CompactRIO systems, each with 256 analog inputs and 8 modules with sampling rates of 250 kHz.
 The modules have 32 channels each.
 They are spaced 5 m apart along the flume, with the first one 45 m from the wave generator.

 The laboratory also has a series of other sensors to measure pressure, force, etc. The current system is designed to be flexible according to the needs of the projects.